steevanb/symfony-form-options-builder/Documentation/optionsbuilder.md

 Build your own OptionsBuilder
 -----------------------------

-You need to implements steevanb\FormUtils\OptionsBuilder\OptionsBuilderInterface, or extends steevanb\FormUtils\OptionsBuilder\AbstractOptionsBuilder.
+You need to implements steevanb\SymfonyFormOptionsBuilder\OptionsBuilder\OptionsBuilderInterface, or extends steevanb\SymfonyFormOptionsBuilder\OptionsBuilder\AbstractOptionsBuilder.

 Of course, you can extends an existing OptionsBuilder to override some methods, or add new ones.